Training-Free, Identity-Preserving Image Editing for Fashion Pose Alignment and Normalization

 \subsection{Conditioned Unsampling}

-In this stage (see \cref{fig:conditioned_unsampling_pipeline}), we adopt the unsampling technique\footnote{https://github.com/BlenderNeko/ComfyUI\_Noise} conditioned by both positive and negative embeddings.
-The unsampling process consists of injecting conditioned noise up to a specific timestep and consequently removing it during the conditioned sampling process.
-This enables us to move into the latent space following the direction provided by the positive and negative embeddings.
-In our scenario, we are moving from a point in which the sleeves are closed to a point in which the sleeves are opened (see \cref{fig:conditioned_unsampling_pipeline}).
+The Conditioned Unsampling stage (see Fig.~\ref{fig:conditioned_unsampling_pipeline}), inspired by the recent advances in conditioned unsampling techniques~\footnote{Conditioned Unsampling - \url{https://github.com/BlenderNeko/ComfyUI_Noise}} is guided by positive and negative example embeddings.
+The unsampling process involves injecting conditioned noise up to a specified timestep, followed by its removal during the conditioned sampling phase.
+This approach facilitates navigation within the latent space, directed by embeddings, to achieve the desired sleeves transformation.

-To enforce the target pose and preserve the shape of the initial garment, we leverage both the ControlNet OpenPose and ControlNet Canny models \cite{DBLP:conf/iccv/ZhangRA23}.
-The initial latent code is obtained through a gradient-mask blending operation of the still-life and pose-normalized latents.
+We formally define the conditioned unsampling stage, starting with latent embedding extraction.
+Latent embeddings are derived from both the logo-suppressed garment, \(I_{ls}\), and the coarse pose-aligned garment, \(I_{coarse}\), using the Stable Diffusion VAE encoder \(\mathcal{V}\):